merenlab/merenlab.org/tutorials/infant-gut/index.md

  $ anvi-interactive -p PROFILE.db -c CONTIGS.db
 {% endhighlight %}

+The anvi'o interactive interface should pop up with this display:

 [![Infant gut merged](images/infant-gut-merged.png)](images/infant-gut-merged.png){:.center-img .width-50}

 Once the interactive interface is up and running, you can start binning: